 Choosing the right therapist

 The right therapist has extensive academic excellence in their area and possesses skills to unlock the sealed doors in your mind.
 They must know how to release some knots in your mind and help you start afresh.
-Apart from the customary counselling degree, some professional therapists earn a Master in Applied Psychology, also known as a mapp degree
+Apart from the customary counselling degree, some professional therapists earn a Master in Applied Psychology, also known as a mapp degree.
+The degree prepares them to explore human behaviour in great depth.
+You might find many business professionals in the marketing and consumer-oriented jobs have this degree too because their job is to reach and impact people’s behaviour and thought processes ultimately.

 When should you see a therapist?